Rush MCP server

 The @rushstack/mcp-server

-) or locally for a specific repository (e.g. <your-repo>/.cursor/mcp.json
+) or workspace-level for a specific Git repository (e.g. <your-repo>/.cursor/mcp.json

 ).
-The @rushstack/mcp-server
+For the @rushstack/mcp-server

 for a given branch, which avoids compatibility problems when loading custom plugins.